ManageXR/mxr-unity-sdk/Assets/MXR.SDK/README.md

 Enable `requestLegacyExternalStorage` on builds targeting _Android API Level 29 and below_.
 `<application android:requestLegacyExternalStorage="true">`

+Logging is enabled by default.
+Use `MXRSystem.EnableLogging = false` to disable messages from being logged to the console.
 ___
 ## Support
 Please open a Github Issue or contact support@managexr.com for additional support.